hyperledger-archives/indy-agent/python/README.md

     * In another instance of your terminal: `$ python indy-agent 8095` and don't close it.
     * Open up your browser, with two tabs opened: localhost:8094 (agent A) and localhost:8095 (agent B).

 To this point I hope you have properly launched the agents.
+In each terminal, after browser tabs opened, you can see the "offer endpoint" usefull for the following scenario (in my case `Agent Offer Endpoint : "http://172.17.0.3:8095/offer"`)

 To do the DEMO (**using both 1 and 2 ways of running the agent**):
 * In agent A browser tab type: `Alice` and any password.
 * In agent B browser tab type: `Bob` and any password.